synzen/MonitoRSS/README.md

 Docker is required to easily coordinate and run multiple services at once.

 > [!NOTE]
 > General knowledge of how Docker, Docker volumes, and docker compose works is highly recommended to avoid accidental data loss

 > [!NOTE]
 > Request history and delivery logs stored in PostgreSQL are not meant to be persistent forever.
 They may be removed when PostgreSQL versions are upgraded.

 1. Install [Docker Engine](https://docs.docker.com/engine/install/)
 2. Install [Docker Compose](https://docs.docker.com/compose/install/)
-3. Clone this repo's `main` (the default) branch - `git clone https://github.com/synzen/MonitoRSS.git`
+3. Go to the [Releases page](https://github.com/synzen/MonitoRSS/releases) and download the `docker-compose-<version>.yml` file from the latest release
-4. Create a Discord application through [Discord's developer portal](https://discord.com/developers/applications) if you do not already have one
+4. Download the [`.env.example`](https://raw.githubusercontent.com/synzen/MonitoRSS/main/.env.example) file into the same directory as the compose file and rename it to `.env.prod`
-5. Create a copy of the existing `.env.example` file and rename it to `.env.prod`
+5. Create a Discord application through [Discord's developer portal](https://discord.com/developers/applications) if you do not already have one
 6. Replace all relevant values in the `.env.prod` file with your own values
    1. If you have your own MongoDB instance, set `BACKEND_API_MONGODB_URI` to your MongoDB URI
    2. Add your email at the end of `FEED_REQUESTS_FEED_REQUEST_DEFAULT_USER_AGENT` for feed hosts to be able to contact you if you violate their usage policies.
 For example, `MonitoRSS [Self-Hosted]/1.0 youremail@email.com`.